 voice in activities where religion touched on public policy.
 The most prominent

-priestesses (the eldest of whom was the
+priestesses (the most senior of whom was the

 tend the flame of the state hearth in the circular marble

-coin of Vespasian) of the goddess
+coin of Vespasian) of the

-Vesta beside their residence
+goddess Vesta beside their residence

 pre-imperial priestesses were the flaminica Dialis and the Regina